Kadisatou/Similar-States-Option-Pricing/2_BaselineModel/methodology.md

 $$

 The State Similarity model will be evaluated against these benchmarks to determine whether historical market-state matching can improve next-day option price forecasting accuracy.

+A successful State Similarity model should achieve lower MAE and RMSE values than both the persistence and ARIMA benchmarks.